Georgian Soviet Socialist Republic: Establishment

 On November 28, 1917, after the October Revolution in Russia, there was a Transcaucasian Commissariat established in Tiflis.
 On April 22 the Transcaucasian Democratic Federative Republic was formed, though it only lasted for a month before being replaced by three new states:

 the Georgian Democratic Republic, the First Republic of Armenia and the Azerbaijan Democratic Republic.
 The 1919 parliamentary elections saw the Social Democratic Party come to power in Georgia.
 It tried to establish a moderate left, multi-party system, but faced some internal and external problems.
 Georgia was dragged into wars against Armenia and remnants of the Ottoman Empire, while the rapid spread of ideas of revolutionary socialism in rural regions accounted for some Soviet-backed peasants' revolts in Racha, Samegrelo and Dusheti.
 In 1921, the crisis came to a head.
-11th Red Army invaded Georgia from south and headed to Tbilisi.
+The 11th Red Army invaded Georgia from the south and headed to Tbilisi.
 On 25 February, after a one-week offence by the Red Army, Tbilisi fell to the Bolsheviks.
 Georgian Bolsheviks took over the country and proclaimed the establishment of the Georgian SSR.
 Some small-scale battles between Bolshevik troops and Georgian Army also took place in Western Georgia.
 In March 1921 the government of the Georgian Democratic Republic was forced in exile.
 On March 2 of the following year the first constitution of Soviet Georgia was accepted.

 On 13 October 1921 the Treaty of Kars was signed, which established the common borders between Turkey and the three Transcaucasian republics of the Soviet Union.
-Georgian SSR was forced to cede Georgian-dominated Artvin Okrug to Turkey in exchange for Adjara, which was granted political autonomy within Georgian SSR under Soviet rule.
+Georgian SSR was forced to cede the Georgian-dominated Artvin Okrug to Turkey in exchange for keeping Adjara, which was granted political autonomy within the Georgian SSR under Soviet rule.